Didn’t take me long to get to making this brisket, now did it?

 - 10 pounds Beef Brisket

-- Combine first five ingredients in large roasting pan (a disposable is just fine).
+Combine first five ingredients in large roasting pan.
 Place brisket in the marinade, fat side up.
 Cover tightly with foil.
 Marinate in refrigerator for 24-48 hours.
 When ready to cook, place pan covered in foil into a 300-degree oven.
 Cook brisket for approximately 40 minutes per pound, about 6-7 hours.